-When it comes to fall foliage views, La Crosse offers many options.
+When it comes to fall foliage views, La Crosse has many options.
 Grandad Bluff Park offers amazing views of the Mississippi River Valley including the states of Wisconsin, Minnesota, and Iowa.
 Enjoy the fall colors, take a short hike, or relax all day.
 Great River State Trail runs 24 miles along an abandoned railroad line.
 Here, you can walk or bike among the colors.
-Riverside Park offers lots of events as well as beautiful fall leaves.
-For a preview, have a sneak a peek at the La Crosse Rivercam, which shows you what’s happening in real time.
+Riverside Park has lots of events as well as beautiful fall leaves.
+For a preview, have a sneak peek at the La Crosse Rivercam, which shows you what’s happening in real time.

 For a taste of international travel just about 90 minutes from La Crosse, head up to Stockholm, Wisconsin.
 It’s a tiny village in Pepin County on the picturesque shores of Lake Pepin.
 Immigrants from Sweden founded Stockholm and named it after the old country’s capital.
-Calling itself “a small village with big heART,” Stockholm is filled with delightful surprises.
+Calling itself “a small village with a big heart,” Stockholm is filled with delightful surprises.

 Stockholm Pie and General Store is legendary.
 It’s noted as having the best pie in Wisconsin according to TastingTable.com and was named one of 18 legendary pie shops in America by USA Today.
 Shoppers will appreciate the many boutiques with handmade items from personal accessories to Amish furniture, fashionable apparel, handcrafts, and art.
 Stop by Ingebretsen’s Nordic Marketplace for authentic Scandinavian gifts.